Common snowdrops, Galanthus nivalis

 Snowdrops look best planted as a mass

-Once they finish flowering, it’s best to leave the foliage on the plant until it turns yellow.
+After flowering, leave the foliage on the plants until it turns yellow.
 This allows them to store nutrients for next year’s blooms.
 This is an important practice for all spring bulbs.

 Snowdrops contain the alkaloid galantamine, which can cause gastrointestinal distress in humans and animals if ingested in large quantities.
 Some sites go so far as to list galanthus as poisonous.